 Current Vacancies

-Inshore Fisheries & Conservation Officer (Grade 5) Enforcement
+Position: Senior Inshore Fisheries and Conservation Officer (Marine)

-Location: The Authority’s offices are in Kings Lynn and Lowestoft but there may be some flexibility in base location.
+Location: Kings Lynn.
 All IFCO’s are expected to work throughout the district.

 Hours: 37hrs